 1. Cashback: How the audit department pays off with duplicate payments

-2. 3 steps for detecting duplicate payments in SAP
+2. 3 steps to uncover duplicate payments in SAP

 3. Duplicate Payments: Reducing False Positives using a Utility Analysis